Chickadee Claims Mama June Did Weight Loss Surgery for More Fame

 The 22-year-old tells E!
 News Mama June owes both her and her daughter Kaitlyn close to "half a million dollars" from filming Here Comes Honey Boo Boo.

-"If I don't get Kaitlyn's money, she is never seeing Kaitlyn again," Chickadee tells us.
 "I've done told her this.
-I've text her month ago...She claims that she cares and misses Kaitlyn but she can't even check up on her and call her and see how she's doing."
+I've text her month ago," Chickadee tells us.
+"She claims that she cares and misses Kaitlyn but she can't even check up on her and call her and see how she's doing."

 Chickadee says she also doesn't speak to her sisters, Alana Thompson, Lauryn Shannon and Jessica Shannon.